The best laptops for graphic design, fully tested and recommended for every workflow

 ✅ We consult actual designers and creative pros

 Our experts have years of collective experience reviewing laptops for creative-specific purposes, and we've personally reviewed each model listed below, while conducting benchmark tests, and verifying suspicious manufacturer claims.
-For the full breakdown of our process, check out how we test laptops as well as the testing section below, but in a nutshell, we aim to complete real-world projects and strict benchmark tests with these devices to assess their suitability for creatives.
+For the full breakdown of our process, check out how we test laptops for graphic design as well as the testing section below, but in a nutshell, we aim to complete real-world projects and strict benchmark tests with these devices to assess their suitability for creatives.

 Erlingur has personally tested and overseen the testing of more than 100 laptops, PCs and tablets over the last two and a half years.
 He has worked on extensive testing and benchmarking processes to ensure we are putting the laptops through tests that truly nail what creatives need to do their best graphic design work.
 His favourite laptop brand is ASUS because they push the envelope, and led the charge for OLED touchscreens on laptops.